 There are different ways to face this problem.

 One is to increase contributions to the system.
 This does not really help since in Germany already now the state takes a big share from people´s income.
 Taking about 30 % as the average tax-rate for average income and 9.35 % (out of 18.7 %) contribution for the pension system, 7.3 % (out of 14.6 %) for public health insurance, 1.275 % (out of 2.55 %) for long-term care insurance and 1,5 % (out of 3 %) for unemployment insurance about half of gross wages are taken away for taxes and social security contributions.
 In addition it has to be expected that health insurance contributions will increase due to the ageing population; the same applies to long-term care insurance.
-So there ius not much space for increasing contributions.
+So there is not much space for increasing contributions.

-Other might be to finance it by taxes to a larger extent.
+Other way might be to finance it by taxes to a larger extent.
 But also here the same problem arises.
 Already now the tax subsidies to pension insurance take a large share of the Federal budget and taxes have to be paid by the same persons paying the contributions.

 So increase of taxes or contributions could only be of very limited help.